Monday, December 31, 2012

 We had not expected an eco-shocker to come out of the budget hearings.
 Oh yes, there were little shocks, like the budget for ecosystem restoration was reduced by 6%.
 That’s not a good thing certainly, given that un-cared-for forest preserves are deteriorating.
 And most are still uncared for.

-So, yes, we expected to stand before the Commissioners and say, “Thank you, Sir.
+So, yes, as good mild-mannered advocates and constituents, we expected to stand before the Commissioners and say, “Thank you, Sir.
 Oh, praise you for the pittance, Ma’am.
 And could you possibly give a tiny bit more?”

 Indeed, in recent years many things had gotten better.
 And the promises have been great!
 Hopes were brighter.

-Of course, there was a grass-roots reason for that.
-Finally, in 2002 we stopped groveling long enough to do an “audit” of what was happening to nature.
+Indeed, there was a grass-roots reason for that.
+Finally, in 2002 we stopped groveling long enough to do an on-the-ground “audit” of what was happening to nature.
 Then we held a little press conference.
-There were front-page headlines, actually, and the County Board President (who, though he hardly knew the forest preserves existed, was, by law, also the president of the Forest Preserve District) sat up and took notice.
+There were front-page headlines, actually, and the County Board President (who cared little about forest preserves existed but was, by law, also the president of the Forest Preserve District) sat up and took notice.
 He may not have known forests, but he knew bad headlines.
-He fired the head of the District, and a incoming regime was responsive and did a lot of good.
+He fired the head of the District, and clearly told the incoming replacement, "Solve this bad PR problem!
+Listen to these people!"

-One good was the “Restoration Landscape Budget” – small compared to the need – but way bigger than the nothing that had preceded it.
+Thus began an increasing “Restoration Landscape Budget” – small compared to the need – but way bigger than the nothing that had preceded it.
+We praised it at budget hearings.

 Why does money make a difference to nature?
-If you start with a high quality ecosystem and leave it alone, it degrades (loses plant species, for example) at about 3% per year.
+Under current conditions, if you start with a high quality ecosystem and leave it alone, it degrades (loses plant species, for example) at about 3% per year.
 The graph below, the one we released to the press in 2002, shows the result:

 That huge mass of orange rightly horrified the Commissioners.
 68% poor.
 These lands are worth billions, and people love them, for nature.

-Actually, rather than the orange, the more important numbers were in the green and earth tones – the 32% that was pretty good or easily recoverable.
+Actually, even more important numbers were in the green and earth tones – the 32% that was pretty good or easily recoverable.
 That part was degrading fastest.
 Much of it needed little beyond an occasional burn.
 But recovery gets more difficult, more expensive and more iffy as the patient declines.

 Forty expert volunteer botanists had done the sampling that produced this summary:

-The shocker came in response to two kinds of complaints.
+Then came the latest shocker - in response to two kinds of complaints.
 First, people who love the preserves took unkindly to reports that the FPD was planning to divert land to conference centers, zip lines and other non-forest-preserve uses.
-Since that rankled, conservationists protested perhaps more than they otherwise would the 6% decrease in restoration funds.
-That’s when the FPD finally released the long-requested “actuals.”
+Since that rankled, conservationists protested perhaps more than they otherwise would the 6% decrease in restoration funds and pressed harder for release of the long-requested “actuals.”
+Yikes.
+See below:

 The officials seemed to expect that people would be comforted to know that the increase wasn’t needed, because it “couldn’t be spent” anyway.
-Just look: less than half the promised funds get spent.
+Just look: less than half the promised funds get spent each year.

 Hello?
 What?